tcrayford/laundromat/README.md

 - a `test.check` generator turns the model into a sequence of commands (with arguments), using `gen/such-that` to ensure that preconditions are all satisfied
 - the runner initializes the state of the system under test
 - the runner loops over commands.
-For each one, it applies it to the real system, then the model, then checks the postcondition
+For each one, it applies it to the real system, then the model, then checks the postcondition (if there is one)

 If there's a failure, the usual `test.check` shrinking mechanisms kick in to shrink the generated command sequence.